-In the Inkjet Research Facility clients, artists and researchers digitally scan a wide variety of materials and print on a wide variety of substrates, from small to large scale.
-Unlike high volume, quick turnaround, commercial bureaus, or small-scale businesses, in the IRF clients and researchers collaborate with experts on a flexible range of options which allows them hands-on creative control over the process and the ability to develop new ways of realizing their vision.
+Unlike high volume commercial businesses, the IRF lets clients and researchers collaborate with experts to give them hands-on creative control over the process and the ability to develop new ways of producing their work.

 Agfa Anapurna M2540 UV cured inkjet printer